 Social Work Program: Mission, Values and Goals

-The mission of the ASU social work program is to provide quality social work education based on the knowledge, values and skills of the social work profession, while preparing students to work with diverse populations with an emphasis on the emerging Hispanic population, the military population and older adults in both rural and urban settings characteristic of the region.
-The program will provide professional development opportunities for students who desire to promote the social, psychosocial or biopsychosocial functioning and well-being of individuals, couples, families, groups, organizations and communities via generalist social work practice.
+As a social work program located in West Central Texas, the mission of the social work program at Angelo State University is to provide quality social work education, based on the knowledge, values and skills of the social work profession; while preparing the students to work with diverse populations with an emphasis on the emerging Hispanic population, the military population, and older adults in both rural and urban settings characteristic of the region.
+The program will provide professional development opportunities for students who desire to promote the social, psychosocial, or biopsychosocial functioning and well-being of individuals, couples, families, groups, organizations, and communities via generalist social work practice.

 The social work program supports the core values of the social work profession, reflecting the six value elements of the National Association of Social Workers’ Code of Ethics and two additional value elements from the Council on Social Work Education.
 The elements include: